JakeOrona/RandEmailAlias/README.md

 Install the libraries using pip in terminal: pip install <library_name>

-To run, [download the source .py file](https://github.com/JakeOrona/RandEmailAlias/blob/master/RandEmailAlias_v2.2-beta.py) and use terminal to launch the python program with the following command (you may need to move the file to correct directory/change directory/adjust your PATH to include Python 3 and the file location.
+To run, download the source .py and use terminal to launch the python program with the following command (you may need to move the file to correct directory/change directory/adjust your PATH to include Python 3 and the file location.
 (Google is your friend or ask me for help):

 python RandEmailAlias_v2.2-beta.py OR python3 RandemailAlias_v2.2-beta.py